andrew/ultimate-awesome/README.md

 - [awesome-data-engineering](https://github.com/igorbarinov/awesome-data-engineering) - A curated list of data engineering tools for software developers.
 - [Awesome-Chinese-LLM](https://github.com/HqWu-HITCS/Awesome-Chinese-LLM) - 整理开源的中文大语言模型，以规模较小、可私有化部署、训练成本较低的模型为主，包括底座模型，垂直领域微调及应用，数据集与教程等。.
 - [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
-- [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api/) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
 - [awesome-home-assistant](https://github.com/frenck/awesome-home-assistant) - A curated list of amazingly awesome Home Assistant resources.
 - [awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists.
 - [awesome-nodejs-projects](https://github.com/sqreen/awesome-nodejs-projects) - Curated list of awesome open-source applications made with Node.js.
 - [awesome-privacy](https://github.com/lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services.
 - [awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust) - Curated list of resources for Embedded and Low-level development in the Rust programming language.
-- [awesome-privacy](https://github.com/Lissy93/awesome-privacy/) - 🦄  A curated list of privacy & security-focused software and services.
 - [books](https://github.com/learn-anything/books) - Awesome Books.
 - [awesome-workflow-engines](https://github.com/meirwah/awesome-workflow-engines) - A curated list of awesome open source workflow engines.
 - [awesome-cryptography](https://github.com/sobolevn/awesome-cryptography) - A curated list of cryptography resources and links.